inputfalken/Sharpy/articles/getting.started.md

 #### Dependencies ####
 * [.NET Standard 2.0](http://www.nuget.org/packages/NETStandard.Library)

-If your interested in which version the dependency have, visit the [NuGet page](http://www.nuget.org/packages/Sharpy.Core).
+If want more information about the dependencies, visit the [NuGet page](http://www.nuget.org/packages/Sharpy.Core).

 ## What next? ##